nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * Proceed with Letty Strats if you get the blitz off and Graav Strats if the Graav get it.
 You want the ball to be in Jassu w/ only Abus chasing him by 1:40, shoot with Tidus with your skill shot around 2:40 or 2:35.
   * Hide behind the goalie or Jassu Train when Wakka enters the fray.
 You would like to shoot with Wakka if you manage to tie the game.

+## Early Yuna OD Charge

+### Why shouldn't I do it
+  * You lose out on the chance of getting Auron hit for his OD on Mi'hen Highroad.
+  * You can accidentally summon Valefor for no apparent use whatsoever.
+  * If the monsters hate Yuna you'll have to switch her on the Thunder Plains instead.

+### Why should I do it.
+  * Yuna is already in the party on Mi'hen so you can skip menu'ing.
+  * If you get into a Bomb Encounter you can easily switch Kimahri and Flee with Tidus w/o problems.
+  * If you get a low HP Yuna on Mi'hen you can easily switch her now with Auron saving you the hassle of healing 1 party member.
+  * You can skip charging OD with Yuna in the Thunder Plains Iron Giant.
+  * Auron can skill charge OD naturally in the Thunder Plains and Macalania Encounters.

+### How to do it
+  * Mi'hen Highroad - Yuna, Wakka, Tidus, just let defend with Yuna if she goes first and have Tidus Flee
+  * Bomb Encounter - Switch Tidus or Yuna with Kimahri and Lancet the Bomb.
+Switch back to Tidus then Flee.
+You Yuna out of the Party or if it is an early encounter put her back.
+  * Old Road - Chocobo Eater - Haste Chocobo Eater then switch Wakka with Yuna and Auron with Kimahri.
+Pray to the Gods Chocobo Eater punches Yuna.
+  * Old Road - Proceed with Mi'hen Highroad Strats, with the Party being Auron, Tidus, and Yuna.

 ## Mushroom Rock Road
   Mushroom Rock Road differs a lot depending if you won or lost Blitzball.
 Heck, this is arguably the only split where Blitzball actually matters in regards to actual big timeloss.
 On a Blitzball win you just need to get 3-4 Encounters to level your party and trudge on forward.
 A Blitzball loss however, is a different story as you typically take around 4-6 if you happen to not overkill any monsters, and you also have to buy Ice Brand if you don't have it just so Tidus can kill.
 This is where you are typically heavily punished here during a Blitzball loss.

+### Early Remedy
+  There's a Remedy Chest in the left corner of the big right turn while walking to MRR.
+I would only pick this up if I'm looking for a specific encounter.
+This would allow you to skip getting the Remedy in Macalania and maybe prevent one extra encounter from popping up there.

 ### Blitzball Win
   * Pray that Tidus's Overdrive gets charged before MRR.
 Don't force to charge the Overdrive.